Guidance

 Occupancy 3 - Sixth Form Area Leasehold A 31 - Land

-Uploading documents
+6. Uploading documents

 You will upload and manage any existing documents while you’re working through the occupancy part of the form.
 The form will show you documents previously uploaded, you will need to review these to ensure that they are still relevant.
 Any documents that are no longer applicable can be removed.
-These will be archived within the DfE document store and you won’t see them in your LBCT return next year.
+These will be archived within the DfE document store and you will not see them in your LBCT return next year.

 For each occupancy, you will need to link the supporting documents listed in the table below, make sure that they’re the latest versions.

-A document can be linked to more than one occupancy; this will often be the case with a site map.
+A document can be linked to more than one occupancy - this will often be the case with a site map.
 An occupancy will always have at least 2 documents linked to it.

 Occupancy Required documents